-Time Activity Deliverable

-6:00pm Course Overview, Tips on interviews

-7:30pm Interview Breakout Session (3 person groups) Done before class and brought to class: Assignment #1.
-Application packet (job posting, cover letter, resume) posted on canvas and 2 copies brought to class.
+Time Activity Deliverable 6:00pm Course Overview, Tips on interviews 7:30pm Interview Breakout Done before class and brought to class: Assignment #1 Due.
+Session (3 person Application packet (job posting, cover letter, resume) posted groups) on canvas and 2 copies brought to class.
 Bring list of questions you will ask the interviewers.
-Done in class: Refined list of interview questions for each candidate (start-up questions will be provided) & refined skill sheet for each application (start- up skill sheet will be provided) Agreed upon order of interviews

-8:00pm Start interviews (10 min for questions and 5 min of feedback per interview)Time yourselves!
-Interviewers: Give feedback to interviewee at end of each interview.
-Interviewees: After each interview is over in your group, provide feedback to each of your interviewers about how they can improve their interviewing/question asking skills.
+Done in class : Refined list of interview questions for each candidate (start-up questions will be provided) & refined skill sheet for each application (start- up skill sheet will be provided).
+Agree upon order of interviews.
+8:00pm Start interviews (10 Interviewers : Give feedback to interviewee at end of each min for questions and interview.
+5 min of feedback per Interviewees: After each interview is over in your group, interview)Time provide feedback to each of your interviewers about how yourselves! they can improve their interviewing/question asking skills.
 9:00pm End